TheOdinProject/curriculum/foundations/installations/prerequisites.md

 Currently there is a bug preventing CloudReady v83.4 from successfully installing Linux (Beta).
 This was resolved in version 85.2.

 </details>

-**A note to those who are wondering why they're being asked to install an entire new operating system**

-Why is everyone who comes to The Odin Project 'forced' to switch to Linux or macOS for development?
-Are there *no* web developers out there who use Windows as their main operating system?

-The answer to that question is: [well, not that many](https://onezero.medium.com/microsoft-failed-developers-and-now-it-has-a-plan-to-win-them-back-ecdafde5b20).
-One of the reasons is that Ruby (on Rails) and Node.js, popular backend technologies taught by The Odin Project and widely used in the larger web development community, are open source projects that explicitly *expect* to run on an open-source (UNIX-based) platform.
-And while Apple's operating systems have all included the XNU kernel, originally based on the [FreeBSD flavor of UNIX](https://www.freebsd.org/) since the transition from System 9 to Mac OS X in 2001, Microsoft has only recently committed to embracing open source and providing more support for the way people approach web development today.